tobiasstenberg/manjaro_kde_on_macbookproretina/README.md

-# A guide on how to setup Manjaro (or Arch-based linux distro) on MacBook Pro Retina (mid 2014)
+# A shitty guide on how to setup Manjaro (or Arch-based linux distro) on MacBook Pro Retina (mid 2014)

 My strategy for finding a way to install Linux and FOSS on a closed Mac is that of sticking my nose where it doesn't belong, where I have unsufficient knowledge.
 The strategy is definitely not pretty, but I guarantee that it is a very efficient way of learning.
-Stop caring so much about the clinically closed silver box that is your MacBook and go open source.
+Stop caring so much about the clinically clean silver box that is your MacBook and go open source.
-NO, I am not a developer, nor am I a decent programmer.
+No, I am not a developer, nor am I a decent programmer.
 I am an artist who likes to work with code and software and I have some basic knowledge about computers.
 But I am a trashcan programmer at best.
 So, be warned, if you choose to follow this guide, you are not following a perfect guide on how to get the OS you want.
 You are going on a messy and shitty journey of failing software and hardware.
 But there is a way.
 Open source.
 This guide also covers how to create a basic partition on your HDD so that you can always go back to macOS if you desire (I also explain why this is the optimal way to do it).
 I learned the hard way that erasing the entire disk is not the solution that you want.